Cezary-Nakielski/Project-Four-Forumbus/README.md

 * As the owner of the website, I would like to be able to approve the posts before they are presented on the site.
 * As a user of the website, I would like to be able to register in order to be able to access full functionality of the application.
+* As a user of the website, I would like to be able to view the posts list so that I can choose which one to read.
 * As a user of the website, I would like to be able to see other people's posts.
 * As a user of the website, I would like to be able to write a post.
 * As a user of the website, I would like to be able to edit my posts.